Shweta-Sharma91/new/sessions.md

 -#h1, h2,h3,h4 ... are used for header formatting
  -README.md- It cantains information about other files in a directory or archive of computer software.

 -md stands for markdown

-## day 2
+## day 3
- # -node.js
+# node.js
  Node.js is an open-source ,back-end javascript run time envirment that execute javascript code outside a web browsers.it used compiler . it is a package manager  i.e help to download all software.
 -node.js files have extension".js".
- # -how to run a program on node.js .
+# how to run a program on node.js .
 -first install node.js
 -create a node.js file & add some code in it. save the file in the computer :c\user\your name\file name.js -After saving the code on your computer . open the command prompt, because node.js used command prompt for run the code. here write write node filename and press enter.
 # JAVASCRIPT
 -What is javascript
  JAVASCRIPT is a programming lang. which is designed to interact with elements of web pages .
 --javascript can run both on web browsers and servers.
-- node.js is server side enviroment for javascript.
+-node.js is server side enviroment for javascript.
 -Datatypes in javascript.
  there are 6 main data type in javascript i.e.
 -var.
 -let